Sen. Hagerty: Cadet Nurse Corps veteran status bill should be debated in the US Senate

-WASHINGTON DC (WJHL) — One of Tennessee’s two U.S. Senators says he thinks the full Senate should debate a bill that would grant veteran status to women nurses who served in World War 2.
+WASHINGTON (WJHL) — One of Tennessee’s two U.S. senators says he thinks the full Senate should debate a bill that would grant veteran status to women nurses who served in World War II.

-In response to the News Channel 11 report, a spokesman for Tennessee U.S. Senator Bill Hagerty (R-Tennessee) said he supports moving Senate Bill S. 1220 to honor the U.S. Cadet Nurse Corps to the Senate floor for debate.
+In response to the News Channel 11 report, a spokesman for Sen. Bill Hagerty (R-Tennessee) said he supports moving Senate Bill 1220 to honor the U.S. Cadet Nurse Corps to the Senate floor for debate.

 Last week, News Channel 11 reported on the push by some to give honorary veteran status to surviving members of the United States Cadet Nurse Corps.
 The United States Cadet Nurse Corps Service Recognition Act of 2021 is the latest federal legislative attempt to acknowledge the work of the estimated 124,000 nurses who served in response to a call for help by the U.S. Government to address a shortage of nurses.